-- Bake the crumbs in a 350 degree oven for 15 minutes, reversing the pan in the oven halfway through baking.
+- Bake the crumbs in a 350° F (176° C) oven for 15 minutes, reversing the pan in the oven halfway through baking.

 Prepare the cherry filling, and assemble and bake the bars:

-- In a small bowl, mix the cherry preserves, orange zest and cointreau.
-Spread the filling over the shortbread, smoothing it out into an even layer.
+- In a small bowl, mix the cherry preserves, orange zest, and Cointreau.
+Spread the filling over the shortbread, smoothing it into an even layer.
 Sprinkle the crumbs evenly over the top of the jam.

-- Bake the bars in a 350 degree oven for 35 minutes, until the jam is bubbling all around the edges of the pan.
+- Bake the bars in a 350° F (176°C) oven for 35 minutes, until the jam is bubbling all around the edges of the pan.

 - Remove the pan from the oven and let cool completely.
 Use the parchment to lift the cake out of the pan and cut it into 12 bars.

-Store the bars in an airtight contaner at room temperature for up to 5 days.
+Store the bars in an airtight container at room temperature for up to 5 days.